 TECHNICAL REQUIREMENTS, OUTSIDE WORK, GROUP ASSIGNMENTS

-Our online program will take place on Zoom and we hope by now you are an expert.
-Participants are free to use desktop, laptop, tablet and/or smart phones for any and all sessions.
-All of CPD's training modules are recorded for future use, and by submitting the application you consent to be recorded.
+Participants should bring a laptop and smart phone for all sessions.
 You will need to set up free accounts for various websites, platforms and digital content creation sites.
 Please connect with your respective IT departments to ensure internet connectivity, stability and access to web-based programs where you can create content and analyze data.

 There may be pre-session videos and/or readings that you should complete prior to the modules.
 Additionally, there may be time for post-session work with your group and campaign assignments.
 Please plan accordingly.

 A hallmark of CPD’s professional education is to curate real-time campaigns to work on.
 These are diverse projects and initiatives that cross over topical areas, geographical regions and functional activities.
 Make sure you follow the campaign template, which will be included in your acceptance materials.

 CERTIFICATE OF COMPLETION